sandstreamdev/std/README.md

 ##### Questions

-- How to get all unique values in an array by some predicate?
+- How to find all unique values in an array by some predicate?

 #### zip